-- 16. Draft Parking Zone 3 seeks to identify areas where likely demand for additional onstreet parking should be resisted, due to existing high levels of residential parking stress.
+- 16. Parking Zone 3 seeks to identify areas where likely demand for additional on-street parking should be resisted, due to existing high levels of residential parking stress.
 Parking stress is a measure of the demand for parking, and high parking stress can affect highway safety, the free-flow of traffic, amenity, access by emergency services, refuse collection and delivery of goods.
 As residents are generally at home overnight, areas of 'overnight' parking stress are those areas where existing parking provision cannot be relied upon to provide spaces within easy walking distance of homes of existing residents.
 Non-residential causes of parking stress (eg school trips, commuting and parking to access town centre uses) are not the focus of this Zone or the associated Policy; they may be addressed through other means such as on-street controls. - 17.
-The measuring of overnight parking stress is a generally accepted means by which to indicate when reduced parking provision against normal standards may be acceptable in a development proposal7.
+The measuring of overnight parking stress is a generally accepted means by which to indicate when reduced parking provision against normal standards may be acceptable in a development proposal.
 In determining areas of likely overnight parking stress, the assessment is informed by various factors including data from the 2021 census; traffic data from the local highway authority; assessment of physical site characteristics; and data relating to demand for permits and available parking spaces in the Council's Controlled Parking Zones (CPZ), that has been provided on behalf of the Council's Parking team. - 18.
 The census and traffic flow data indicate that within St Albans District, car ownership and usage levels are high, albeit car ownership within the more urban wards is generally lower than more suburban wards.
 Taking this general picture of high ownership and high usage into account, in determining which specific areas should be within Zone 3 the following approach was taken: analysis of the physical site characteristics of different streets and areas, from mapping data and site visits; plus analysis of data relating to demand for parking permits in streets and zones in CPZ areas relative to the amount of on-street spaces available; informing the wider assessment of where there is likely to be existing overnight parking stress. - 19.
-The specific assessment criteria can be summarised in 2 steps as follows: - A. Areas of primarily residential use where the scale of properties and available offstreet parking within the streetscene(s) indicate that there is currently insufficient parking available for residents; and - B. Where evidence indicates that within 200m walking distance8 there is unlikely to be spare car parking capacity for additional residential development.
+The specific assessment criteria can be summarised in 2 steps as follows: - A. Areas of primarily residential use where the scale of properties and available offstreet parking within the streetscene(s) indicate that there is currently insufficient parking available for residents; and - B. Where evidence indicates that within 200m walking distance there is unlikely to be spare car parking capacity for additional residential development. - 20.
+Having undertaken the assessment in line with the above methodology, it is only specific areas within the more central parts of St Albans that meet both A and B and are judged appropriate to include within Parking Zone 3, as shown in Figure 3.
+There are other relatively small areas within other parts of the District where A above would apply (for example most rows of terraced properties), but in assessing whether B also applies the indication is that within 200m walking distance there is likely to be spare car parking capacity.

-7 For example the Lambeth Methodology is a generally preferred method of assessing on-street parking availability, and requires 2 or more night-time weekday surveys covering the area where residents of a proposed development may want to park (usually 200m (or an approximate 2-minute walk) around a site).
+&lt;sup>Z For example the Lambeth Methodology is a generally preferred method of assessing on-street parking availability, and requires 2 or more night-time weekday surveys covering the area where residents of a proposed development may want to park (usually 200m around a site).

-8 A 200m walking distance is generally accepted to be a reasonable measure for where residents may want to park
+&lt;sup>8 A 200m walking distance is generally accepted to be a reasonable measure for where residents may want to park